RenaudDev/ChurchOne/content/donate.md

 ---
-title: "Donate to Saint-Lazare Bible Church | Church Plant In Saint-Lazare, Qc"
+title: "Donate to the Church Plant"
 description: "A Church Plant Is Coming to Saint-Lazare, QC!
 Here are the informations if you are called to donate."
 layout: donate
 ---